PeanutButterRat/cryptoserve/docs/source/usage/protocol.rst

 ^^^^^

 **Bit 7 (MSB)**.
 The **error flag** is used to indicate that the client has done something wrong in the exchange and subsequently failed the exercise.
-The data sent alongside the message is encoded as JSON data in UTF-8 that contains hints about what went wrong for debugging purposes on the client side.
-The socket is also closed after an error message is sent.
+The data sent alongside the message is encoded in UTF-8 that contains hints about what went wrong for debugging purposes on the client side.
+The server also closes the connection after an error message is sent.

+These messages are also color-coded using `ANSI color codes <https://en.wikipedia.org/wiki/ANSI_escape_code>`_.
+While most modern terminals support these, errors might be a little difficult to read if your terminal does not.

 .. note:: Errors currently only have meaning if they are sent from the server to the client.
 The server ignores this bit field entirely.